denniswambua/rosca-web3/README.md

 ## Functionalilty

 ### 1. Merry-go-round
-Members agree to contribute a fixed amount at each interval for a fixed period such as one year.
+Members agree to contribute a fixed amount at each interval for a fixed period.

 ### 2. Pooled investment with shares
 TODO